muratk3n/thirdwave/en/2014/02/is-earth-fked.md

 attractors, bifurcations and a whole bunch of other stuff largely incomprehensible to those of us uninitiated in complex systems theory [..]
-When pressed by a journalist for a clear answer on the “are we f**ked” question, Werner set the jargon aside and replied, “More or less.”
+When pressed by a journalist for a clear answer on the “are we f--ked” question, Werner set the jargon aside and replied, “More or less.”

 The essential problem, Werner argued, is that there is a mismatch